UXDI | Case Study

 After conducting multiple usability tests, we were able to put together an interactive prototype.
-Given the fact that we only had two weeks to work on this project, there were few features that we were unable to implement and we will talk about them in the "Next Steps".
+Given the fact that we only had two weeks to work on this project, there were a few features that we were unable to implement and we will talk about them in the "Next Steps".

-❖ Create an interactive map that would allow users to look up computer lab and printing locations
+❖ Create an interactive map that would allow users to look up a computer lab and printing locations

-❖ An integrated note taking application based on google docs, would allow users to take notes, write essays and submit documents for printing at local computer labs.
+❖ An integrated note-taking application based on google docs, would allow users to take notes, write essays and submit documents for printing at local computer labs.

 ❖ Adding a gamification aspect and allowing students to receive badges and points for their dedication and commitments.
 Points could be used in form of credits that can be redeemed at libraries or any participating printing or computer lab locations

 ❖ A reminder notification will alert the user of unfinished lessons or if they haven't visited the app for awhile

 ❖ Partnering with educational institutions to try to create programs that would allow students earn transferable credits or work towards a degree or achieving a certification

 ❖ Create an integrated messenger feature that would allow students communicate with classmates and instructors